 I want to state that.
 We are very visually oriented animals.
 We seem to trust our eyes more than any of our other senses.
 When we hear a bump in the night we want to see that nothing is there before we can relax and go back to bed.
-When someone we are getting to know makes a promise or claims they have accomplished something, we want to ”see it to believe it”.
+When I say about - our goal must be tangible than further, If someone we are getting to know makes a promise or claims they have accomplished something, we want to ''see it to believe it''.

 It is also the reason why a corporate vision statement must be something we can see in our mind's eye.
 That's why it' s called a "vision" because we need to be able to "see" it.
 Like the Amorphous instructions, having a vision of "being the most respected company in our category" is useless.
 Respected by whom?
 The customers?
 The shareholders?
 The employees?
 The CEO's parents?
 If we are unable to adequately measure progress toward that vision, then how will we know if we're making worthwhile progress?
 Visions of being the "biggest" or "the best" or any other words that so often show up in vision statements are, on a biological level, pretty useless if we want to inspire people to work hard to achieve those visions.

 A good vision statements, in contrast, explains, in specific terms, what the world would look like if everything we did was widely successful.
 We can imagine that; we can see what that look like.
 And if we find that vision inspiring and worthy of our time and energy, then we can more easily plan steps we need to take to achieve that vision.
 Short or long term, the clearer we can see what we are setting out to achieve, the more likely we are to achieve it.
 It's exciting, thanks to dopamine.
 This is why the best vision offer us something that, for all practical purposes, we will never actually reach, but for which we would gladly die trying.
 Each point in our journey is an opportunity to feel like we're making progress toward something bigger than ourselves.